Grid-Free MIMO Beam Alignment through Site-Specific Deep Learning: Evaluation

-To better understand how the probing beam pairs and the beam synthesizer functions achieve better performance, we investigate the learned beam patterns in the O1 Blockage scenario.
+To better understand how the probing beam pairs and the beam synthesizer functions achieve better performance, we investigate the learned beam patterns in the O1 Blockage scenario without random \ac{UE} orientations.
 For easier visualization, the \ac{BS} and the \acp{UE} are equipped with \ac{ULA} arrays that only beamform in the azimuth domain.
 A \ac{UE} located on the left of the \ac{BS} is selected from the testing dataset as a case study.
-With 4 probing beam pairs, the \ac{Tx} and \ac{Rx} probing patterns are heavily adapted to the propagation environment by directing most of the energy towards the reflectors on both ends of the street while avoiding the blockage in the broadside direction, as shown in Fig. \ref{figure:codebook_pattern_4_probing_beam}.
+With 4 probing beam pairs, the probing and sensing beam patterns are heavily adapted to the propagation environment by directing most of the energy towards the reflectors on both ends of the street while avoiding the blockage in the broadside direction, as shown in Fig. \ref{figure:codebook_pattern_4_probing_beam}.
+The probing and sensing beams often have multiple lobes, which likely allows them to capture channel information more effectively.
 On the other hand, the synthesizers predict sub-optimal beams.
-Both the \ac{Tx} and \ac{Rx} beams have a main lobe pointing roughly towards the \ac{UE}.
-The \ac{Rx} beam has two strong lobes while the \ac{Tx} beam has a single narrow main lobe.
-As the number of probing beam pairs is increased to 20, the learned probing beams have much larger spatial coverage, as shown in Fig. \ref{figure:codebook_pattern_20_probing_beam}.
-This is particularly noticeable in the \ac{Rx} probing beams since the range of \ac{AoA} is much larger compared to that of the \ac{AoD} with random \ac{UE} orientations and more variations in the location of \acp{UE}.
-Utilizing the increased information gathered by the probing beams, the beam synthesizers also learn to focus energy more accurately and precisely.
-Both the predicted \ac{Tx} and \ac{Rx} beams are narrower, have a single lobe and point more accurately at the \ac{UE}.
+Both the \ac{Tx} and \ac{Rx} beams have a single narrow main lobe, but are misaligned with the dominant path by 2.51 and 1.79 degrees respectively.
+As the number of probing beam pairs is increased to 24, the learned probing beams have much larger spatial coverage, as shown in Fig. \ref{figure:codebook_pattern_20_probing_beam}.
+This is particularly noticeable in the \ac{Rx} sensing beams since the range of \ac{AoA} is much larger compared to that of the \ac{AoD} with more variations in the location of \acp{UE}.
+Utilizing the increased information gathered by the probing beam pairs, the beam synthesizers also learn to focus energy more accurately.
+Both the predicted \ac{Tx} and \ac{Rx} beams are better aligned with the dominant path and are off by just 0.73 degrees.
 Overall, this allows \ac{DL}-\ac{GF} to achieve better \ac{SNR} by adopting more probing beams.